Cancer in Norway

 Today, more than three out of four survive their cancer disease for five years or more.

 However, for other types of cancer, there have been few breakthroughs in treatment.
-For cancers such as pancreatic cancer, lung cancer, and liver cancer, it is still the case that only a small portion of those who become ill survive.
+For cancers such as pancreatic cancer, lung cancer, and liver cancer, still only a small portion of those who affected survive.

 The fact that more people are recovering from cancer, and that those with cancer are living longer with their illness, means that the number of "cancer survivors" has increased significantly.